 From working with nonprofits and foundations to campaigns to Capitol Hill and the Obama Administration, our team has more than 30 years of experience building and executing high-profile and successful strategic communications campaigns.

 Caroline Behringer is a communications strategist with more than a decade of experience working in senior-level positions on Capitol Hill, on campaigns, in the administration, and in the private sector.

-Specializing in strategic communications, media relations, content development, and executive communications, Caroline is known for her ability to quickly master complex policy issues and thrives on building relationships with reporters and stakeholders in order to tell impactful stories for clients.
+Specializing in strategic communications, media relations, and executive communications, Caroline is known for her ability to quickly master complex policy issues and thrives on building relationships with reporters and stakeholders in order to tell impactful stories for clients.
 Caroline is the founder of CB Strategies.

 Doug is an experienced communications strategist who has spent his career at the intersection of politics and media, developing strategies to help organizations break through, define the issues, engage audiences and win.